Hippocampus

 Olfactory Bulb

-The mouse olfactory bulb is a designated region to receive,
+The mouse olfactory bulb is a designated region to

 integrate and transmit olfactory